DATAPATH SEARCH INTERVIEW PREP

 Or make use of your possible lack of technical skills with a specific position as a weakness.
 You can always learn technical skills and you can illustrate this by referring to your past achievements.

 What are your most significant accomplishments and/or strengths? – You should be prepared to list at least three, and no more than five, accomplishments from your career.
-For example; “I was a key member of team that researched new technology, made recommendations to management, brought that technology in-house, and developed a new cost accounting system that saved the company approximately 750 thousand dollars annually.”
+For example; “I was a key member of team that researched new technology, made recommendations to management, brought that technology in-house, and developed a new system/process that saved the company approximately over a million dollars annually.”
 As for strengths, individual personality traits such as high energy level, enthusiasm, assertiveness, tough- mindedness, maturity, and social sensitivity are all good answers.

 Great Questions to Ask Employers